Meghan McCain Jokes About Getting Fired From ‘The View’ After Seeing Her Face On A New Mug

 Joy quipped of the mugs, “They waited a long time for these so I am assuming they feel good about us.”

+The Inquisitr recently reported that Meghan posted a sweet Instagram message to her “favorite sparring partner” Joy Behar on her Instagram page.

-The episode also featured a guest spot from Priyanka Chopra Jonas, the wife of singer and songwriter Nick Jonas, who spoke about her latest film, her return to Bollywood with The Sky is Pink.
-She spoke at length about how the film helped her celebrate the life of her late father.
+The episode also featured a guest spot from Priyanka Chopra Jonas, the wife of singer and songwriter Nick Jonas, who spoke about her latest film, The Sky is Pink.
+The film marks her return to Bollywood and she spoke at length about how the film helped her celebrate the life of her late father.
 ABC News reported that the former Quantico star called the experience “cathartic.”

 “It was extremely cathartic,” Chopra Jonas said.
 “People are going to be born.
 People are going to go.
 Instead of being afraid of it and mourning the death of someone who is gone, let’s celebrate the life lived.”

-She went on to state that while the people you love are still a part of your lives, how everyone, including herself, has forgotten at times to tell them how much they love them.
-She posed a question to the panel which was; “When was the last time we called family and just appreciated them?”
-She then said she is hopeful this film allows for people to think more about their family and loved ones in a more thoughtful type of way.
+She went on to state that while the people you love are still a part of your lives, everyone, including herself, has forgotten at times to tell their loved ones just how much they mean to them.
+She posed a question to the panel –“When was the last time we called family and just appreciated them?”
+She then said she is hopeful this film will allow people to think more about their family and loved ones in a more thoughtful way.

-The actress’s father Ashok Chopra died in 2013 after a long battle with cancer.
+The actress’s father, Ashok Chopra, died in 2013 after a long battle with cancer.
 She posted a photo of her late father to Instagram in a Father’s Day tribute.
 The actress also has a tattoo, “Daddy’s Lil Girl” on her right wrist, which she got in 2015.

 She opened up about the ink to Inked Magazine, revealing that the tattoo is in her father’s handwriting.